 How Do I Get Involved?

-Take a look around the site, explore some recent posts, and check out a course or two.
+Take a look around the site, explore some recent posts, and check out upcoming courses, workshops, and retreats.
 Reach out if you’d like to try coaching, and subscribe via Patreon for additional content, tailored feedback, and community support.